DavidBK/shampoo/Node/Asynchronous-Javascript.md

 - Events
 - Promises

-### JavaScript - Advanced Topics (Optional)
+### JavaScript - More Topics

-Some advanced concepts that worth Knowing (skip this part if you are new to JavaScript):
+Some advanced concepts that worth Knowing:

 - Closures
 - Currying